aerial view of city

 Mojo Music Club in Bucharest is a fantastic spot for a fun night out, especially if you enjoy live music and a lively atmosphere.
 Located in the heart of the city, Mojo is known for its diverse entertainment options, ranging from live bands and karaoke nights to stand-up comedy.

 The club has a cozy and inviting vibe, with a mix of locals and travellers creating a friendly and energetic atmosphere.
-One of the highlights is the karaoke night, where you can either belt out your favourite tunes or cheer on brave performers.
-On other nights, you can catch talented local bands playing a variety of genres, making every visit a bit different.
+One of the highlights is the karaoke night, where you can either belt out your favourite tunes or cheer on others (we chose the latter).
+On other nights, you can find local bands playing a variety of genres.

 You may think it’s an odd choice for this guide.
 And it is – but it depends on what you like.
 We went on a Wednesday when most other bars had closed.
 Drinks were cheap (around £4 for two double gin and tonics).
 We went upstairs to the karaoke, and had a great time watching local students and the odd tourist perform Romanian and Western classics.